Shallow-Seek/modif.yazi/README.md

 # modif.yazi

-A Yazi plugin that displays recently modified files (within the last 5 days) in a virtual directory.
+A Yazi plugin that displays recently modified files (within the last 5 days).

-## Description

-This plugin creates a virtual directory showing files that have been modified within the last 5 days.
-It uses `fd` to find these files and presents them in a new tab within Yazi.

 ## Requirements